TTTTMMMM/chairLocations/README.md

 ### Data Cleaning

 <span style="font-family: 'Verdana';">The first step in processing the chair location information is to clean the data.
-That means eliminating columns (aka, parameters) and rows that aren't desired.
+That means eliminating columns (also known as, parameters or fields).
+There are also undesired rows that must be eliminated in the cleansing process.
 Eliminating undesired columns makes the data "skinny," and eliminating undesired rows makes the data "shorter."

 <span style="font-family: 'Verdana';">Examples of undesired columns are columns that contain no data, or columns that contain the same value for each row, among other reasons.
 Data is cleansed of undesired columns before cleansing of undesired rows takes place.